 What seems like just a random bunch of numbers, in fact, allows computers or devices to communicate over the internet with other online resources.

-An IP address identifies every device connected to the internet, just like our physical addresses identify where the letters, parcels and other goods should be delivered.
+An IP address identifies every device connected to the internet, just like our physical addresses identifies where the letters, parcels and other goods should be delivered.

 IP stands for Internet Protocol, which is, in essence, a particular set of rules governing all internet operations.
 From a network communication perspective, an internet protocol ensures that all resources connected to the internet can effectively integrate into the whole framework, and consequently forward or route data packets based on their IP addresses.